johnmanny/data_structure_demos/README.md

 # Data structures demonstrations
-Here's a place to look at some implementations of various data structures
+Here's a place to look at some implementations of various data structures.
+All projects developed on a unix terminal.